-I hereby certify that the Statement of Accounts presents a true and fair view of the financial position and the income and expenditure of the Council for the year ended 31 March 2021.
+I hereby certify that the Statement of Accounts presents a true and fair view of the financial position and the income and expenditure of the Council for the year ended 31 March 2022.
 I can also confirm that the Statement of Accounts complies with the requirements of the Accounts and Audit Regulations 2015.

 Sarah Selvanathan Strategic Director & Deputy Chief Executive (S 151 Officer).
-Date Issued: 10 November 2021 (audited Version)
+Date Issued: 24 March 2023